codendonut/mpiada/README.md

 # MPI_Ada

-A personal research project for OpenMPI and MPICH bindings written in pure Ada.
+A small research project for OpenMPI and MPICH bindings written in pure Ada.

 ## TODO